mealie-recipes/mealie/docs/docs/contributors/developers-guide/starting-dev-server.md

 Before you start the server you MUST copy the `template.env` and `frontend/template.env` files to their respective locations with the name `.env` and `frontend/.env` respectively.
 The application will-not run without these files.

+## Postgres
+- Whether using a container or manual install, you need to set up your own postgres dev server.
+The database, username, password, etc should match the `POSTGRES_*` options located in the `.env` file.
+- Install psycog2 with `poetry install -E pgsql` (in the main `mealie` directory, *not* `frontend`)

-### Starting The Server
+## Starting The Server

-Once that is complete you're ready to start the servers.
+Now you're ready to start the servers.
 You'll need two shells open, One for the server and one for the frontend.

 === "Linux / macOS"